 I live in North Yorkshire, close to the North York Moors, where the novel is set during winter.
 As well as writing, I am a civil engineer with a passion for ancient buildings, inventing and country life.
-I have 16 years experience as a school governor, 3 lovely grown-up daughters, enhanced CRB clearance with a live update facility, and carry £10M of public liability insurance.
+I have 16 years experience as a school governor, 3 lovely grown-up daughters, enhanced DBS clearance with a live update facility, and carry £10M of public liability insurance.

 I am willing to travel anywhere, although I must charge for travelling expenses if the event is not close to me, I'm afraid.
 I have been right around the world many times already, having lived in Australia and New Zealand, so am well used to packing suitcases!

 My daily fee is in line with that recommended by the Society of Authors, of which I am a proud member (as was Thomas Hardy), but please contact me for further details.
 A typical full working day at a school would involve at least 3 sessions and perhaps the opportunity to sign a few books for any students or your school library.
 I always give out free, signed bookmarks to my audiences, too.

 I have taken part in many half hour, live interviews for local BBC radio stations, including York, Oxford, Newcastle, Middlesbrough, Leeds and Humberside, with the latter having a 150,000 regular listeners.
 These exciting events sometimes even prompted immediate responses from listeners with personal experience of elementals (elf-like beings) which were always fascinating, as you can imagine!
 I have signed books at 45 W H Smith and Waterstones events, as well as other special places like Blackwells bookshop in Oxford and the Eagle and Child pub nearby, Tolkein's and Lewis Carroll's regular Tuesday evening haunt.